allenai/natural-instructions/tasks/README.md

 `task607_sbic_intentional_offense_binary_classification` | Determine whether the post is intentionally offensive or not | Binary Classification
 `task608_sbic_sexual_offense_binary_classification` | Determine whether the post is sexually offensive/explicit or not | Binary Classification
 `task609_sbic_potentially_offense_binary_classification` | Determine whether the post is potentially offensive or not | Binary Classification
-`task613_politifact_text_generation` | Given a statement from a politifact.com you task is to generate the subject of discussion of the statement. | Text Generation
 `task610_conllpp_ner` | Recognize and label proper nouns (Named Entity Recognition) | NER/Labeling
+`task611_mutual_multi_turn_dialogue` | Given a conversation between two people and 4 options on how the conversation should continue, choose the most reasonable option | Multiple-Choice Question
 `task612_yorubabbc_classification` | Given a news article headline from Yoruba BBC, classify the label of the headline. | Classification
+`task613_politifact_text_generation` | Given a statement from a politifact.com you task is to generate the subject of discussion of the statement. | Text Generation
 `task614_glucose_cause_event_detection` | Given a story and a selected sentence, find an event in the story that caused that sentence | Sentence Generation
-`task611_mutual_multi_turn_dialogue` | Given a conversation between two people and 4 options on how the conversation should continue, choose the most reasonable option | Multiple-Choice Question
-`task610_conllpp_ner` | Recognize and label proper nouns (Named Entity Recognition) | NER/Labeling
 `task615_moviesqa_answer_generation` | Given a question from an open movie database, generate an answer for that. | Answer Generation
-`task561_spl_translation_en_bg` | Language Translate of Dataset Card for ALT from English language to Bengali language while preserving named entities in the original language | Language Translation
+`task617_amazonreview_category_text_generation` | Given an Amazon product review your task is to generate the category of product. | Text Generation
+`task618_amazonreview_summary_text_generation` | Given an Amazon product review your task is to generate the summary of the review. | Text Generation
+`task649_race_blank_question_generation` | Generate a fill-in-the-blank question based on the given article and an answer. | Question Generation
-`task827_copa_commonsense_reasoning` | Given a premise and two alternative,  select the alternative that more plausibly has a causal relation with the premise | Answer Generation
+`task616_cola_classification` | Given a sentence you have to return if it is acceptable or unacceptable. | Classification `task827_copa_commonsense_reasoning` | Given a premise and two alternative,  select the alternative that more plausibly has a causal relation with the premise | Answer Generation
 `task828_copa_commonsense_cause_effect` | Given a pair of sentences, judge whether the second sentence is the cause or effect of the first on. | Classification
 `task664_mmmlu_answer_generation_abstract_algebra` | Answering mutlitple choice questions on abstract algebra | Answer Generation